 GreekTranscoder is distributed as a Microsoft Word document template.
-It is programmed using Visual Basic 5 (the latest version available in the Macintosh version of Office) and is available to the user as a macro in Word.
+It is programmed using Visual Basic and is available to the user as a macro in Word.

 Your version of Microsoft Word and your operating system must support Unicode to use the program.
 Minimum requirements are as follow:

 - macOS: Microsoft Word 2004 or later, which means Mac OS X 10.2.8 or later.
 This is the first version of the application that fully supports Unicode, which is required by GreekTranscoder.
 The program has been tested successfully under Microsoft Word 2019 and macOS Catalina.

 Note: GreekTranscoder is not compatible with Microsoft Word 2008, which does not support macros any longer.

 Note: you must update your copy of Microsoft Word 2016 to version 15.39 (or later) in order to use GreekTranscoder under macOS High Sierra (or later).

 - Windows: Microsoft Word 2000 or later, and Windows 98 SE or later.
 GreekTranscoder has been tested successfully with Microsoft Word 2019 and Windows 10.

 Note: Microsoft Word 97, although it supports Unicode, uses an older and incompatible version of Visual Basic and is not compatible with GreekTranscoder.